xataio/pgroll/README.md

 ### Start a migration

-Create a migration file, check the [examples](examples) folder for some examples.
+Create a migration file.
+You can check the [examples](examples) folder for some examples.
 For instance, use this migration file to create a new `customers` table:

 <details>
   <summary>initial_migration.json</summary>